joseph-flinn/site/frontend/posts/consuming-books.md

 ## 47
 We only hear the part of the story where successful people had passion, so we equate passion as the precursor to success.
-We don’t hear about the stories where passion people to failure.
+We don’t hear about the stories where passion leads people to failure.

 ## 49
 Passion is about the self.
 Purpose is greater than the self.